asiemer/madux/README.md

 ## Defining The State Machine

-We have all the elements of our state machine right now, but haven't defined our state machine itself.
+We have all the elements for our state machine right now, but haven't defined our state machine itself.
 This is possible by importing the `createMachine` function from madux and use the builder pattern as shown below.
-Not that the order of the states are not important, however the first state will be the initial state.
+Note that the order of the states are not important, however the first state will be the initial state.

 ```js